 My friends told me they looked like old-lady sandals and I couldn’t even give them away!
 Lesson learned is that it doesn’t matter if something is expensive.
 If nobody wants it, it’s not valuable.

 If you’re buying furniture at the thrift store, buy items that are real wood and not particleboard.
+Or items that have amazing grain and are heavy, solid pieces of furniture that will last for years to come.
 I love how solid furniture feels!
 And getting it for such a great price–it’s enough to make you literally squeal.
-Once, I was almost going to buy a coffee table from the thrift store which has a nice style, but when you looked underneath, you realized how cheap it really was.
-Stick with the quality stuff.

 10. Beware the hoarding bug!